 No. The MS in physiology degree is offered only as a full-time (11-month) program.

-Q: What are the costs of the master's program?
+Q: What are the costs of the SMP in Physiology?

 Q: When should I apply to the master's program?

-Applications will be accepted any time from October 1, 2015 through May 20, 2016 for entry to the class starting in the fall of the same year; however, we recommend that you apply as early as possible (we open in the application site in October for entry to the program the following fall).
+Applications will be accepted any time from October 1, 2016 through May 20, 2017 for entry to the class starting in the fall of 2017; however, we recommend that you apply as early as possible since offers of admission are made on a rolling basis.

 Q: How do I apply?